 Must create an account while on campus, and sign into this account when accessing off campus.

 There are a number of publicly-available web sites you may want to explore to find out information about grants and scholarships.

 Offers grants used to promote "international peace and the advancement of education and knowledge."
 Their current programs include Education, Democracy, Higher Education and Research in Africa, and International Peace and Security.
 This site offers information on these grants, along with information on how to apply, program guidelines, and general information about the Corporation.

-ED.gov Supported by the U.S. Department of Education, this web portal to federal resources for education is aimed primarily at undergraduates.
+This web portal to federal resources for education is aimed primarily at undergraduates.
 It provides information on FAFSA (the standard application for Federal student aid) as well as a useful forecast for future funding opportunities.

 The IEFA website lists grants, scholarships, loan programs and other financial aid information for students who wish to study in a foreign country.
 You have to create an account to get the contact information for the funding you are interested in.